Phunmbi/My-Diary/README.md

 A simple journal / Diary application.
 It helps you keep your thoughts and diary entries in a secure location while ensuring that you can use it on the go.
 It's a lightweight application built for your convenience.

-Check out user interface [here](https://phunmbi.github.io/My-Diary/)
+Check out user interface [here](https://phunmbi.github.io/My-Diary/).
+This is the full [documentation](https://morning-falls-51849.herokuapp.com/api/v1/docs/).
+With details on how to implement.

 ## Getting Started